KylerBest/phase-4-project/README.md

 * View posts from other accounts

-* Like posts
+* Like/rate posts from 1 to 5 stars

-* View all posts you've liked
+* View all posts you've rated/liked

 * Update your account's profile picture and bio